 What Are Differences Between Traditional IRA and Roth IRA?
 Which IRA Is Right For You?

-There are four types of IRAs that Sunwest Trust acts as custodians for: traditional IRA, Roth IRA, SEP (Simplified Employee Pension), and SIMPLE (Savings Incentive Match Plan for Employees).
+There are four types of IRAs that Sunwest Trust acts as a custodian for traditional IRAs, Roth IRAs, SEPs (Simplified Employee Pension), and SIMPLE (Savings Incentive Match Plan for Employees) retirement plans.

 SEP and SIMPLE accounts are usually more company- or business-based accounts, while traditional and Roth IRA accounts are normally chosen by the single account investor.
 There are a variety of reasons for choosing one over another, we will delve into a comparison of a traditional IRA versus a Roth IRA account.